oktavilla/PortfolioDeck-Docs/themes.markdown

 ### item.liquid ### {#item_template}

 This template renders an item page.
-An item is an image (soon we we'll also support movies) that you have uploaded and placed in a set.
+An item is an image that you have uploaded and placed in a set.
 On this page you might want to render the image in your preferred size and display title and description.

 #### Available objects